MicrosoftDocs/architecture-center/docs/example-scenario/ai/secure-compute-for-research-content.md

 ### Network security

 Azure resources that are used to store, test, and train research data sets are provisioned in a secure environment.
-That enviornment is an Azure Virtual Network (VNet) that has network security groups (NSGs) rules to restrict access, mainly:
+That environment is an Azure Virtual Network (VNet) that has network security groups (NSGs) rules to restrict access, mainly:

 - Inbound and outbound access to the public internet and within the VNet.
 - Access to and from specific services and ports.
 For example, this architecture blocks all ports and ranges except for required Azure Services (such as Azure Monitor).
 Also, access from VNet with Azure Virtual Desktop (AVD) on ports limited to approved access methods is accepted, all other traffic is denied.
 When compared to this environment, the other VNet (with AVD) is relatively open.